 5 – Emotional Intelligence

 Emotional intelligence is fast becoming the most desirable soft skill for hiring managers.
-That’s because our emotional intelligence enables us to control and express own emotions and also, be empathetic to others.
+That’s because our emotional intelligence enables us to control and express our own emotions and also, be empathetic to others.

 Emotionally intelligent people can have open-minded discussions without judgement.
 Being open to new ideas in this way enables them to learn more quickly.
 Such individuals are also able to accept and adapt to change more readily.
 People with a high emotional IQ are therefore easier to manage because they get along well with others.
 Furthermore, they are more likely to be good people managers.